hpdcj/PCJ-blast/README.md

 ## Reference
 The usage should be acknowledged by reference to the papers:
-* Nowicki, Marek, Davit Bzhalava, and Piotr Bała. ["Massively Parallel Implementation of Sequence Alignment with Basic Local Alignment Search Tool Using Parallel Computing in Java Library."](https://www.liebertpub.com/doi/10.1089/cmb.2018.0079) Journal of Computational Biology (2018).
+* Marek Nowicki, Davit Bzhalava, and Piotr Bała. ["Massively Parallel Implementation of Sequence Alignment with Basic Local Alignment Search Tool Using Parallel Computing in Java Library."](https://www.liebertpub.com/doi/10.1089/cmb.2018.0079) Journal of Computational Biology (2018).
-* Nowicki, Marek, Davit Bzhalava, and Piotr Bała. ["Massively Parallel Sequence Alignment with BLAST Through Work Distribution Implemented using PCJ Library."](https://link.springer.com/chapter/10.1007/978-3-319-65482-9_36) International Conference on Algorithms and Architectures for Parallel Processing.
+* Marek Nowicki, Davit Bzhalava, and Piotr Bała. ["Massively Parallel Sequence Alignment with BLAST Through Work Distribution Implemented using PCJ Library."](https://link.springer.com/chapter/10.1007/978-3-319-65482-9_36) International Conference on Algorithms and Architectures for Parallel Processing.
 Springer, Cham, 2017, p.
 503-512.